 The Great Outdoors

-Santa Fe offers about a million reasons to get outside.
-Soak up the sun and fresh mountain air while living in Santa Fe by:
+Living in Santa Fe offers about a million reasons to get outside.
+Soak up the sun and fresh mountain air by:

 The city has invested in paved bike paths and marked bike lanes to support cyclists, and on the outskirts of town, you’ll find maintained hiking and biking trails.
 Rivers, lakes and hot springs are within a short drive.
 Santa Fe is truly an outdoor lover’s paradise!